kkoma2623/kkoma2623/README.md

   - At: Kookmin University Autonomous Club
   - Term: Mar 2019 - Feb 2020
   - Location: Seongbuk-gu, Seoul, South Korea
+  - Award:
-  - What I did: Got award 3rd Place at BRKL(Battle Robot Korea League) autonomous, Advanced to the finals as a representative of the Korean team at 2020 Turtlebot autorace, studied SVM, computer vision, OpenCV
+    - 3rd Place at BRKL(Battle Robot Korea League) Autonomous Driving
+    - Advanced to the finals as a representative of the Korean team at 2020 Turtlebot autorace
+  - Team: Jiwook Choi(Leader, General Affairs, me), Myung-Seo Choi, Somang Kim, Kihoon Hong
+  - What I did:
+    - Use SVM and Hog features to detect traffic signs.
+    - Use OpenCV for linetracing and traffic signs detect.
+    - Use ROS to build robot applicatinos.
+    - Use LDS sensor to detect obstacles.
+    - Set parking algorithm.
+    - Administrate club grants.
 - KOBOT
   - At: Kookmin University Humanoid and Embedded Club
   - Term: Sep 2014 - Dec 2015
   - Location: Seongbuk-gu, Seoul, South Korea
+  - Award:
-  - What I did: Got award Obstacle Run 2nd Place at FIRA RoboWorld Cup 2015, studied computer vision, OpenCV
+    -  Obstacle Run 2nd Place at FIRA RoboWorld Cup 2015
+  - Team: Dakyung Oh(Leader), Hyungmin In, Jiwook Choi(me), Hyowon Choi
+  - What I did:
+    - Use OpenCV to detect obstacles.
+    - Use RoboC to set humanoid robot's actions.
+    - Get club grants more than 8,000,000 Won as a general affairs from Samsung Friendship and KOFST(The Korean Federation of Science and Technology).

 ---